ufal/npfl138/tasks/mnist_regularization.md

 Start with the
 [mnist_regularization.py](https://github.com/ufal/npfl138/tree/master/labs/03/mnist_regularization.py)
 template and implement the following:
-- Allow using dropout with rate `args.dropout`.
+- Allow using dropout with the rate `args.dropout`.
 Add a dropout layer after the first `Flatten` and also after all `Linear` hidden layers (but not after the output layer).
-- Allow using AdamW with weight decay with strength of `args.weight_decay`, making sure the weight decay is not applied on bias.
+- Allow using AdamW with the weight decay of strength `args.weight_decay`, ensuring that weight decay is not applied to bias parameters.
 - Allow using label smoothing with weight `args.label_smoothing`.

 In addition to submitting the task in ReCodEx, also run the following